sdv-dev/SDV/docs/user_guides/single_table/ctgan.rst

 impact on the performance of the model, both in terms of quality of the generated data and computational time.

-- ``epochs`` and ``batch_size``: these arguments control the number of iterations that the model will perform to optimize its parameters, as well as the number of samples used in each step.
-Its default values are ``300`` and ``500`` respectively, and ``batch_size`` needs to always be a value which is multiple of ``10``.
+-   `epochs` and `batch_size`: these arguments control the number of iterations that the model will perform to optimize its parameters, as well as the number of samples used in each step.
+Its default values are `300` and `500` respectively, and `batch_size` needs to always be a value which is multiple of `10`.
 These hyperparameters have a very direct effect in time the training process lasts but also on the performance of the data, so for new datasets, you might want to start by setting a low value on both of them to see how long the training process takes on your data and later on increase the number to acceptable values in order to improve the performance.

-- ``log_frequency``: Whether to use log frequency of categorical levels in conditional sampling.
-It defaults to ``True``.
+-   `log_frequency`: Whether to use log frequency of categorical levels in conditional sampling.
+It defaults to `True`.
 This argument affects how the model processes the frequencies of the categorical values that are used to condition the rest of the values.
-In some cases, changing it to ``False`` could lead to better performance.
+In some cases, changing it to `False` could lead to better performance.

--  ``embedding_dim`` (int): Size of the random sample passed to the Generator.
+-   `embedding_dim` (int): Size of the random sample passed to the Generator.
 Defaults to 128.

--  ``generator_dim`` (tuple or list of ints): Size of the output samples for each one of the Residuals.
+-   `generator_dim` (tuple or list of ints): Size of the output samples for each one of the Residuals.
 A Resiudal Layer will be created for each one of the values provided.
 Defaults to (256, 256).

--  ``discriminator_dim`` (tuple or list of ints): Size of the output samples for each one of the Discriminator Layers.
+-   `discriminator_dim` (tuple or list of ints): Size of the output samples for each one of the Discriminator Layers.
 A Linear Layer will be created for each one of the values provided.
 Defaults to (256, 256).

-- ``l2scale``: Weight Decay of the Adam Optimizer used to optimize the Neural Networks.
+-   `generator_lr` (float): Learning rate for the generator.
+Defaults to 2e-4.
+-   `generator_decay` (float): Generator weight decay for the Adam Optimizer.
+    Defaults to 1e-6.
+-   `discriminator_lr` (float): Learning rate for the discriminator.
-  Defaults to ``1e-6``.
+    Defaults to 2e-4.
+-   `discriminator_decay` (float): Discriminator weight decay for the Adam Optimizer.
+Defaults to 1e-6.
+-   `discriminator_steps` (int): Number of discriminator updates to do for each generator update.
+From the WGAN paper: https://arxiv.org/abs/1701.07875.
+    WGAN paper default is 5.
+Default used is 1 to match original CTGAN implementation.

-- ``verbose``: Whether to print fit progress on stdout.
-Defaults to ``False``.
+-   `verbose`: Whether to print fit progress on stdout.
+Defaults to `False`.

 .. warning::